-This healthy seaweed salad is much healthier than seaweed you find at a sushi restaurant and much cheaper too.
+Healthy Seaweed Salad – This healthy seaweed salad is much healthier than what you will find at a sushi restaurant and much cheaper too.
 Six simple ingredients make up this seaweed salad with optional garnishes from sesame seeds, ginger or avocado.

 Every time I go to a sushi restaurant I order the seaweed salad, which is the perfect example of “clean eating” food!
 The seaweed is always very pricey though and then they give me these teeny tiny portions, so I never have enough to eat, which I find very frustrating.

 I was determined to make an inexpensive seaweed salad that tastes delicious and I can eat a bigger serving without spending the money.
 Of course, it’s not exactly the same seaweed you get in the Japanese restaurants, but I actually liked it even better.

 If you’re lucky enough to live where they harvest and sell local seaweed, then by all means… get it local.
 However, dried seaweed is rather easy to find and works great in this seaweed salad recipe.

 For the past few months I have been scouring the internet for the best sources to find seaweed for this delicious seaweed salad.
 Here’s what I have found to help you find the healthiest and most nutrient dense seaweed right here in the United States.

 #1: Maine Coast Sea Vegetables – Alaria Wakame

 I am so impressed with this delicious brand of seaweed to use in the seaweed salad.
 There is a little bit more prep work needed, but I think it’s worth it.
 This Maine Sea Coast brand is harvested on the Maine coastline by a small business.
 Not only are you getting local ingredients, but you can guarantee it is harvested healthily.